 For a fascinating look into what's next for the Federal Reserve, consider a joint program with former governors of the board, Kevin Warsh and Elizabeth Duke.

 We can help you find the perfect speaker for your event.
 Get in touch with us to find a speaker!

 CALL TO INQUIRE

 Elizabeth “Betsy” Duke is central bank economist who got her start in retail banking and small business lending.
 As a result, her practical understanding of the retail banking industry shaped the decisions of the Fed during the crisis and the recovery, as she became the Fed’s point person on housing, consumer and small business issues.
+Now the first female chairman of a top U.S. bank, Duke draws on her regulatory experience, bringing her understanding of the financial system, importance of safety and soundness, and risk management to her role at Wells Fargo.
 Audiences appreciate that Duke has walked down both Wall Street and Main Street, and her speeches highlight how governments can catalyze growth, protect investment and free access to capital for America's businesses.

 Kevin Warsh is a monetary policy expert and economist who served the United States in the Federal Reserve and the White House, and whose insights are sought by Central Banks around the world.
 Most notably, he was hired by the Bank of England, where he issued an independent report proposing reforms in the conduct of monetary policy in the United Kingdom.
 Parliament recently adopted the report’s recommendations.